 CBD Oil Dosage:

 No doubt, CBD affects different individuals differently, same as how caffeine affects individuals differently.
 Don’t fret; with some observation and experimentation, you will soon know how CBD affects you!

 Several studies revealed that you have to ask your doctor where to start.
 If that is not an option, then you can stick to one of the most popular starting doses: 20-40 mg per day.
 Does CBD Oil Work For Pain Relief

 You have to scale up or down in increments of 5 mg per day until you achieve the desired effect.
-You ought to keep a diary or log as it helps you to remember how much CBD you took and how it affected you!
+You should keep a diary or log as it helps you remember how much CBD you took and how it affected you!

 How Long Does It Take for CBD Oil to Work?